mgreiff/FEM-examples/README.md

   addpath([path-to-calfem, "/calfem-matlab/fem"])
   ```

+You can then proceed by running any of the tests, or any of the examples individually.

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/mgreiff/FHL066/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.